 Facebook may be the largest social networking site in the world today, but LinkedIn has been supporting its users for a longer time period.
 And more importantly for those looking to network and develop business connections, LinkedIn users know the platform as the “professional social networking site.”

-In a world where technology is rapidly changing, the longevity of the tech company, which was founded in 2002, is a tribute to its utility and dominance within its niche in social media.
+In a world where technology is rapidly changing, the longevity of the tech company, which was founded in 2002 in the living room of co-founder Reid Hoffman and officially launched on May 5, 2003, is a tribute to its utility and dominance within its niche in social media.

-Graph showing Google Search Trends for the term LinkedIn from January 2010 to November 2022
+Graph showing Google Search Trends growth for the term LinkedIn from January 2010 to February 2024

 Digging into LinkedIn Demographics

-LinkedIn now has more than 900 million members with over 58 million registered companies.
+LinkedIn now has more than 1 billion members in more than 200 countries and territories, with over 67 million registered companies.

 According to the Pew Research Center Social Media Use study, LinkedIn remains popular with college students.
-Further research into these LinkedIn statistics revealed that over 50% of adults who have a bachelor’s or advanced degree in the US are LinkedIn users, while the site engages with only 10% of people whose education doesn’t surpass high school.
+Further research into these LinkedIn statistics revealed that over 50 percent of adults who have a bachelor’s or advanced degree in the US are LinkedIn users, while the site engages with only 10 percent of people whose education doesn’t surpass high school.

-Graph showing the rise in jobs posted on Linkedin which don't require a degree
+Charts showing the rise in jobs posted on LinkedIn that don't require a degree

 Growing trend in jobs that don’t require a degree

-Additionally, 44% of LinkedIn users take home more than $75,000 per year, which is above the national median in the US.
+Additionally, 44 percent of LinkedIn users take home more than $75,000 per year, which is above the national median in the US.

-Although the US has the most LinkedIn users at 220 million, over 75% of LinkedIn users are from outside of the US.
+Although the US has the most LinkedIn users at 214 million, nearly 80 percent of LinkedIn users are from outside of the US.

-Along gender lines, LinkedIn is more popular with men, who comprise 56% of its users base.
-And, interestingly, millennials make up over 59% of LinkedIn’s user base, with 11 million of the 87 million millennials in decision-making positions.
+Along gender lines, in 2024 LinkedIn is more popular with men, who comprise 56 percent of its users base.
+And, interestingly, millennials make up over 59 percent of LinkedIn’s user base, with 11 million of the 87 million millennials in decision-making positions.

 LinkedIn Revenue: The Financial Facts